 They arrived at the manor foyer as large chunks of meat were being carried into the kitchen.

-She spotted her mother holding her baby brother, Lady Reanne, and a couple of the servants, all standing together away from the door.
+She spotted her mother holding her younger brother, Lady Reanne, and a couple of the servants, all standing together away from the door.
 They were observing and discussing about which dishes to make with what animal.
-Not seeing her brother, she ran towards the window to look outside.
-A large wagon was out there and on the wagon, her brother was helping to unload.
+Not seeing her brother, she ran toward the window to look outside.
+A large wagon was out there and, on the wagon, her brother was helping to unload.

 She grinned and patiently went to stand by her mother to await him.

 “Has everything been prepared?”
-Sylvia’s dad questioned as he entered the house.
+Sylvia’s father questioned as he entered the house.

-“Of course dear.
-Herbs, spice, wine, plants and tubers for soup or any kind of dishes.
+“Of course.
+Herbs, spices, wine, plants and tubers for soup or any kind of dishes.
 Freshly procured earlier today and waiting for you all to return.”
-Sylvia’s mom, Lady Reanne replied.
+Sylvia’s mother, Lady Reanne replied.